SPECIFICATIONS

 The voltage output span for the supported ranges from 0.3532 to 4.054 V. This span represents the range of voltage values corresponding to the temperature variations measured by the RTDs.

-What is the resolution of the Analog-to-Digital (A/D) converter in the boards?
+What is the resolution of the analog-to-digital (A/D) converter on the boards?

 How much power does each board consume?